Kay1San/EPL-Player-Stats-Data-Pipeline/README.md

 terraform plan
 terraform apply
 ```
-* You can destroy those infrastucture using `terraform destroy`
+* You can destroy these infrastuctures using `terraform destroy`

 ### Mage AI
 * Mage AI can be installed through docker